datkumar/Configs/MongoDB/Mongo_Fedora.md

 > ## Note

 The upper commented line is the one [as specified by MongoDB](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-red-hat/#configure-the-package-management-system-yum).
 It uses the $`releasever` variable as parameter in url.
-But we explicitly specify as given in the [Fedora guide](https://developer.fedoraproject.org/tech/database/mongodb/about.html)
+But we explicitly specify it as given in the [this Fedora guide](https://developer.fedoraproject.org/tech/database/mongodb/about.html)

 Since we are on Fedora, our `releasever` value would be the version number of Fedora (like `38` for me).
 To check your release version you can run below line: (referred from [here](https://unix.stackexchange.com/questions/19701/yum-how-can-i-view-variables-like-releasever-basearch-yum0))